Skip to content

 4. 04

 Before trial, Judge Jerry Carr Whitehead of the Washoe County District Court ruled that subliminal content is not entitled to First Amendment protection because, by design, it cannot contribute to the marketplace of ideas.
 The defense had argued for blanket First Amendment immunity.
-The ruling cleared the way for a nineteen-day bench trial in the summer of 1990, conducted as a national media event at the Washoe County Courthouse.
+The ruling cleared the way for a nineteen-day bench trial in the summer of 1990, conducted as an international media event at the Washoe County Courthouse.

 5. 05